-In 2016, the Company reached an agreement to acquire Orillia Power Distribution Corporation (Orillia Power), an electricity distribution company located in Simcoe County, Ontario, from the City of Orillia, subject to regulatory approval by the OEB.
-On April 12, 2018, the OEB issued a decision denying Hydro One's proposed acquisition of Orillia Power.
-In May 2018, Hydro One filed a Motion to Review and Vary the OEB's decision.
+In August 2016, the Company reached an agreement to acquire Orillia Power Distribution Corporation (Orillia Power), an electricity distribution company located in Simcoe County, Ontario, from the City of Orillia for approximately \$41 million, including the assumption of approximately \$15 million in outstanding indebtedness and regulatory liabilities, subject to closing adjustments and regulatory approval by the OEB.
+In September 2016, Hydro One filed an application with the OEB to acquire Orillia Power, which was denied by the OEB on April 12, 2018.
+On September 26, 2018, Hydro One filed a new application with the OEB for approval to acquire Orillia Power.